amanpro30/aima-gsoc/README.md

 <h2>(5) Container Notebooks</h2>

-Continuing the theme from (4) above, but demonstrating how to load an existing third-party open source framework, such as TensorFlow, Theano, Caffe, Keras, Torch, Stanford CoreNLP, NLTK, Sci-kit Learn, or Spark.
-Create a container (Docker or Kubernetes) that has all the dependencies, and a notebook and documentation that shows how to use it to solve an interesting real-world problem or set of problems.
+Continuing the theme from (4) above, but demonstrating how to load an existing third-party open-source framework, such as TensorFlow, Theano, Caffe, Keras, Torch, Stanford CoreNLP, NLTK, Sci-kit Learn, or Spark.
+Create a container (Docker or Kubernetes) that has all the dependencies and a notebook and documentation that shows how to use it to solve an interesting real-world problem or set of problems.
 <b>Skills:</b> familiarity with containers, attention to detail, good at explanations.
 <b>Possible mentors:</b> Peter Norvig